momothereal/code-jam-1/README.md

 - `BOT_TOKEN`: The Discord API token for the bot.
 - `FFMPEG`: A direct path to a `ffmpeg` executable.
 If not provided, it will assume the `ffmpeg` command is in your path.
 - `LIBOPUS` The name of the `libopus` library file, located in the project folder.
 If not provided, defaults to `libopus`.
+  - ffmpeg and libopus are only used for snek rattling (voice comms)

+## note about libopus

+The `libopus.dll` is compiled for 64-bit Windows only.
+If you're using a different OS/architecture, you will need to find/compile the library for your system.
+If the name of the file changes, you will need to provide the `LIBOPUS` env variable, as described above.